KimaniKamauG/KimaniKamauG/README.md

-- 👋 Hi, I’m @KimaniKamauG
+- 👋 Hi, I’m @K9-CoDeR
 - 👀 I’m interested in Data Science and SoftWare Development

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning 'PYTHON!'
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...